pytroll/satpy/doc/source/faq.rst

     scn.load(['true_color'], generate=False)
     scn_res = scn.resample(...)

-By default, `generate=True` which means that Satpy will compute some initial information about the scene at *each* spatial resolution.
+By default, `generate=True` which means that Satpy will create as many composites as it can with the available data.
+In some cases this could a lot of intermediate products (ex. rayleigh corrected data using dynamically generated angles for each band resolution) that will then need to be resampled.
-By setting `generate=False`, Satpy will only compute this information when the final image is generated.
-This can save a lot of time, and can result in images being generated up to 3x faster.
+By setting `generate=False`, Satpy will only load the necessary dependencies from the reader, but not attempt generating any composites or applying any modifiers.
+In these cases this can save a lot of time and memory as only one resolution of the input data have to be processed.
+Note that this option has no effect when only loading data directly from readers (ex.
+IR/visible bands directly from the files) and where no composites or modifiers are used.
+Also note that in cases where most of your composite inputs are already at the same resolution and you are only generating a limited number of composites, ``generate=False`` may actually hurt performance.

 Why is Satpy slow on my powerful machine?